 All companions will be examined at time of evaluation for signs of fleas and ticks.
 Companions will not be admitted if fleas & ticks, or signs of them exist.
 We highly recommend a flea and tick preventative for your companion.
 Flea collars are not an effective way to prevent fleas & ticks.

 All companions must pass a behavior/temperament evaluation.
+There will be a $10 non-refundable evaluation/application fee.
 They must be non- aggressive towards both humans and other animals.
 They also must not be possessive with items or food.
 Any companion that is considered aggressive in It’s a Ruff Life’s sole discretion will not be allowed to attend It’s a Ruff Life Daycare.
 If an aggressive behavior occurs while attending It’s a Ruff Life Daycare/Boarding a member of our staff will make the owner aware and the companion will be asked not to return.
 Keep in mind your companion will be spending the entire day interacting with other guests.
 Safety and health is our number one priority.
 Owner understands and acknowledges there is an inherent risk of injury or disease when dogs owned by different people are allowed to commingle.
 Owner knowingly and voluntarily accepts and assumes responsibility for all risks that could arise out of, or occur during, your companion’s stay at daycare or boarding.
 Owner further releases, waives, discharges, and covenants not to sue It’s a Ruff Life and its staff from and for any liability resulting from any injury, accident, disease or illness (including death), and/or property loss, however caused, arising from, or in any way related to, the companion’s stay at daycare or boarding.
 Owner also agrees to indemnify, defend and hold It’s a Ruff Life and its staff harmless from any and all claims, actions, suits, demands, costs, expenses, damages, and liabilities including, but not limited to, attorney’s fees, arising from, or in any way related to, the companion’s stay at daycare or boarding.

 Initial____________